mreq/mreq.eu/source/articles/2015-04-08-installing-bda-package.html.md

 tags: ubuntu, R
 ---

-Installing the bda package in R fails by default on Ubuntu./////
+Installing the bda package in R fails by default on Ubuntu.

 When trying to install **bda** R package on Ubuntu, you've probably been greeted by